daronphang/programming-resources/cloud-computing/AWS/services/security/products.md

 With CloudHSM, all your keys are stored on one hardware device, and it will be responsible for encrypting and decrypting your files.
 All keys are securely stored on the HSM and they never leave the device.
 It does a more secure, single-tenancy, hardware-based cryptography.

-With HSM, you manage the keys and they are not available to AWS, although AWS manages the module.
+With CloudHSM, you manage the keys and they are not available to AWS, although AWS manages the module.

+CloudHSM allows deploying HSM clusters across AZs with automatic failover to provide high availability and fault tolerance.

 ### Features